-- 3.1 Physical Examinations - 3.1.1 A student shall not be eligible to try out, practice, scrimmage, or compete in an interscholastic contest unless he/she has been adequately examined by a licensed physician (MD or DO), a certified licensed nurse practitioner, or a certified licensed physician's assistant on or after May April 1 and before beginning such athletic activity for the current school year.
-A student who participates in a contest without a preparticipation physical evaluation shall be considered an ineligible athlete and the school subject to the penalties stipulated in 2.9. - 3.1.2 A certificate DIAA approved form certifying the examination to that effect, as well as the parent's, legal guardian's or Relative Caregiver's consent, shall be on file with the administrative head of the school prior to the student participating in a practice, scrimmage, or game. - 3.1.3 For any subsequent sports season in the school year, a limited reexamination shall be performed if any of the following circumstances exist: the athlete has been treated for an injury during the preceding sports season, the athlete has been out of school during the preceding sports season with an illness other than the usual minor upper respiratory or gastrointestinal upset, an operation has been performed on the athlete during the preceding term, or the athlete has a remedial defect. - 3.1.4 The medical history of the student should be available at the time of each examination. - 3.1.5 Prior to resuming participation, a A player is temporarily ineligible to participate if the player who is otherwise properly certified to participate in interscholastic athletics but is physically unable to participate due to illness or injury for five (5) consecutive days on which a practice, scrimmage, or contest is held.
-Prior to resuming participation, the player must present to the administrative head of school or designee, a statement from a qualified physician licensed physician (MD or DO), a nurse practitioner, or a physician's assistant that the player is again physically able to participate if one of the following conditions has occurred: - 3.1.5.1 The player is physically unable to compete due to illness or injury for five(5) consecutive days on which a practice scrimmage or contest is held; - 3.1.5.2 The player was apparently unconscious; - 3.1.5.3 The player suffered a concussion.
+- 3.1 Physical Examinations - A student shall not be eligible to try out, practice, scrimmage, or compete in an interscholastic contest unless he/she has been adequately examined by a licensed physician (MD or DO), a licensed nurse practitioner, or a licensed physician's assistant verifies in writing on or after April 1 and before beginning such athletic activity for the current school year that the student has been adequately examined within the last 12 months and is cleared medically to participate.
+However, should any conditions found in subsection 3.1.3 of this regulation occur since the last examination, a reexamination is required before the student can be medically cleared.
+A student who participates in a contest without a preparticipation physical evaluation shall be considered an ineligible athlete and the school subject to the penalties stipulated in 2.9. - 3.1.2 A DIAA approved form certifying the examination to that effect, as well as the parent's, legal guardian's or Relative Caregiver's consent, shall be on file with the administrative head of the school prior to the student participating in a practice, scrimmage, or game. - 3.1.3 For any subsequent sports season in the school year, a limited reexamination shall be performed if any of the following circumstances exist: the athlete has been treated for an injury during the preceding sports season, the athlete has been out of school during the preceding sports season with an illness other than the usual minor upper respiratory or gastrointestinal upset, an operation has been performed on the athlete during the preceding term, or the athlete has a remedial defect. - 3.1.4 The medical history of the student should be available at the time of each examination. - 3.1.5 A player is temporarily ineligible to participate if the player who is otherwise properly certified to participate in interscholastic athletics but is physically unable to participate due to illness or injury for five (5) consecutive days on which a practice, scrimmage, or contest is held.
+Prior to resuming participation, the player must present to the administrative head of school or designee, a statement from a licensed physician (MD or DO), a nurse practitioner, or a physician's assistant that the player is again physically able to participate.